Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - The default is usually Password hash syncronization, you can select pass-through synchronization instead

     - **Single Sign on**
-        - Log onto the VM on the local premisis
+        - Log onto the VM on the local premisis, then on the local VM search for active directory- directory server- there you will find all the users.
+So for a particular user, if you double click it make suer that longon hrs are permissible 24/7
         - Select user sign-in and then enable single sign-on
         - It works with password hash synchronization and pass-through authentication